nikhilrattu/Python-Projects/README.md

 ### Project 2: [Tip Calculator](https://github.com/nikhilrattu/Python-Projects/blob/main/Python-Projects/Tip_Calculator.py)

-#### In this projec, I created a tip calculator where user inputs the bill amount, no. of persons and tip percentage.
+#### In this project, I created a tip calculator where user inputs the bill amount, no. of persons and tip percentage.
 Then the amount to be paid by each person is shown.
 #### Concepts used:
 - Data Types (Strings, Float, int, Boolean)
 - Mathemtical Operations (*, +, -, /, //)